 - Restrict Content Pro

-Membership community and forum options
+Membership forum options

 One of the main components of a membership website is the community or forum aspect.
 Members love to be able to talk with others in the community who are learning the same thing alongside them.
 Some platforms or plugins have a community option with them, but not all.
 Or, some people don’t like how the community feature is setup and want to use something else.
 So, here are some of the best options: